Soergel bimodules for universal Coxeter groups: Introduction

 \subsection{Kazhdan-Lusztig theory in positive characteristic}

 In the year 1979, Kazhdan and Lusztig (abbreviated ``KL") introduced their celebrated \emph{KL polynomials} for any Coxeter system \cite{KaLu1}.
-These polynomials have become a fundamental tool in representation theory, geometry, and combinatorics.
+These polynomials, living as coefficients in the Iwahori-Hecke algebra, have become a fundamental tool in representation theory, geometry, and combinatorics.
 However, they are also a fundamental mystery.
 Despite countless papers exploring the combinatorics of KL polynomials, very little is known outside of specific cases.
 The only infinite families of Coxeter groups for which we have a complete understanding of KL polynomials are the dihedral groups (a simple exercise) and the universal Coxeter groups (a result of Dyer \cite{DyerUniversal}).
 Recall that universal Coxeter groups are groups generated by involutions, with no other relations.

 As we will discuss shortly, KL polynomials encode multiplicities attached to certain important categories (representation-theoretic, geometric, or otherwise) defined in characteristic zero.
-For crystallographic Coxeter groups, these categories possess an integral form.
-Therefore, they can also be defined in characteristic $p$, making the situation more difficult and more interesting.
+For crystallographic Coxeter groups, one can choose an integral form of these categories, in order to define their characteristic $p$ analogs.
 One can encode the new multiplicities in so-called \emph{$p$-KL polynomials}, which depend strongly on the specific value of $p$, and eventually (for $p$ large) agree with the ordinary KL polynomials.
-Far less is known about the $p$-KL polynomials (nor is there any algorithm to compute them directly), and the following question is already of extreme interest.
+Far less is known about the $p$-KL polynomials, nor is there a known algorithm to compute them within the Hecke algebra, as there is for ordinary KL polynomials.
+The following question is already of great interest.

 \begin{question} Given a crystallographic Coxeter group $W$ and a prime $p$, for which $w \in W$ does there exist a $y \le w$ such that the $p$-KL polynomial $h^p_{y,w} \in \ZM[v,v^{-1}]$ disagrees with the ordinary KL polynomial $h_{y,w}$? \end{question}